adcondev/yalemi-api/README.md

 - **User Authentication:** Secure user registration and login using OAuth2 with JWT tokens.
 - **CRUD Operations for Users:** Full support for creating, reading, updating, and deleting user profiles.
-- **Post Management:** Users can create, view, update, and delete their own posts (referred to as "Mayz").
+- **Post Management:** Users can create, view, update, and delete their own posts (referred to as "Mayz" in the codebase).
 - **Voting System:** Users can upvote, downvote, or set a neutral vote on posts.
 - **Data Validation:** Pydantic-based data validation for robust and error-free data handling.